ericdonnelly/web-design-challenge/README.md

+---
+permalink: /index.html
+---

 # Web Design Homework - Web Visualization Dashboard (Latitude)

-This project can be viewed on the web [here](https://ericdonnelly.github.io/)
+This project can be viewed on the web [here](https://ericdonnelly.github.io/web-design-challenge)

 ## Background